falconx/encounter-react/README.md

 # Notes & Questions
 - Visually disable/hide pickup menu item when not near another presence.
 - Possible solution to avoiding clustering and too many markers in one location is to not allow a release near another.
-- Facebook Id is revealed in response data.
+- FacebookId is revealed in response data - Will be fixed in Phase 4 with encryption and proxy on server.
 - nearbyPresence query returns photo - should this be a separate query?
+- How can we make it more obvious that you are close enough to a presence to pick it up:
+-- Visually indicate radius.
+-- Notification/buzz phone if possible.

 # Sprints
 Phase 1: